Why study Communication Design?

 Professional communication designers build careers wherever communication is important.
 Designers often work for design firms, internal design teams, or as independent freelancers.
 They have career opportunities in advertising, branding and corporate identity, digital product design, exhibit design, interface design, motion graphics and post-production design, package design, service design, user experience design, and web design.
 Today's designers may be found working in the healthcare system or for governments and NGOs impacting society.
 Established designers may create their own firms or pursue entrepreneurial activities.
 Regardless of their career, almost every designer works on behalf of an interested party (or client) and an audience, identifying specific problems and helping fulfill the needs of both groups.

 The College of Design, Architecture, Art, and Planning at the University of Cincinnati seeks to attract, enroll, and graduate academically talented students of varied and diverse backgrounds.
 Success in our programs is largely dependent upon sound academic preparation.
 In multidisciplinary programs like those in DAAP, students’ insight and perspective are greatly enhanced by exposure to students from different backgrounds, geographies, and co-curricular interests.
-DAAP has designed an admissions review process and a timetable to support these goals.
+DAAP has an admissions review process to support these goals.
+In addition to the required application materials, students who apply to Communication Design may submit an optional portfolio.
+Please note that it’s impossible to predict – or guarantee – what credentials a student will need to gain admission into DAAP, because the size and quality of the applicant pool varies each year..

 Communication Design career opportunities include the design of advertisements, exhibitions, publications, corporate communication, packaging, posters, websites, branding systems, books, signs, magazines, environmental designs, and video messages.
 They may be identified as communications designers, visual designers or graphic designers; and they may work in art direction and design consultation.
 Students may find employment with a private or public organization or a design agency.
 Some choose to work on a freelance basis.